 Since complexity is still a relatively new term, especially in the domain of Applied Linguistics and ELT, it often tends to be used imprecisely.
 Therefore, in the interest of clarity, I believe that in addition to defining what complexity is, it’s useful to also state what it is not:

 - Complexity is not diversity: Complex systems are typically made up of many components that differ in terms of characteristics, roles and even category membership.
 However, adopting a complexity outlook involves more than just acknowledging such diversity.
 In other words, simply saying that classrooms are hyper-diverse, or that ELT is a global profession typified by diverse agendas is not enough.
-Rather, a complexity perspective involves understanding how all this diversity is synthesised, or – put differently – it is about understanding how a diversely-constituted Systems allow scope for the emergence of phenomena, which would have been qualitatively different if the system’s composition had not been what it is.
+Rather, a complexity perspective involves understanding how all this diversity is synthesised and how it gives rise to phenomena which would have been qualitatively different if the system’s composition had not been what it is.

 - Complexity is not chaos: Complexity is often equated with chaos theory, or chaotic behaviour.
 There are two problems with this conceptualisation.
 Firstly, chaos is often understood in lay terms as random, destructive behaviour.
 In complexity theory, however, chaos refers to very specific type of behaviour that is unpredictable, and yet rule-governed.
 Secondly, although ‘chaos theory’ and ‘complexity’ have been used interchangeably in some publications, chaos is just one of many behaviours which a complex system may exhibit.